 - Purchasing, acquiring, and using for course credit a pre-written paper.

 The critical issue is to give proper recognition to other sources.
 To do so is both an act of personal, professional courtesy and of intellectual honesty.
 Plagiarism on the part of a student in academic work or dishonest examination behavior will result minimally in the instructor assigning the grade of "F" for the assignment or examination.
-In addition, all instances of academic dishonesty must be reported to the Director of ALL IN ONE-BENIN.
-The Director may constitute a hearing board to consider the imposition of sanctions in addition to those imposed by the instructor, including a recommendation of expulsion, depending upon the seriousness of the misconduct.
+In addition, all instances of academic dishonesty must be reported to the appropriate officer of ALL IN ONE-BENIN.
+The appropriate officer may constitute a hearing board to consider the imposition of sanctions in addition to those imposed by the instructor, including a recommendation of expulsion, depending upon the seriousness of the misconduct.
 Academic cheating is another serious act that violates academic integrity.
 Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher; providing information to or obtaining information from another student during the examination; attempting to change answers after the examination has been submitted; and falsifying medical or other documents to petition for excused absences all are violations of the integrity and honesty standards of the examination process.
 In the case of multiple instances of academic dishonesty, the administration of ALL IN ONE-BENIN may convene a hearing board.
-Students retain the right to appeal the decision of the hearing board to the academic Director or TCA of ALL IN ONE-BENIN Centre in which they are registered.
-The decision of the Director is final in all cases.
-The sanction of expulsion for academic dishonesty may be imposed only by the Director upon recommendation of the staff.
+Students retain the right to appeal the decision of the hearing board to the academic appropriate officer or TCA of ALL IN ONE-BENIN Centre in which they are registered.
+The decision of the appropriate officer is final in all cases.
+The sanction of expulsion for academic dishonesty may be imposed only by the appropriate officer upon recommendation of the staff.
+Psychological harassment is another serious act that violates moral integrity and diminishes the image of All In One-Benin.
+When sending a notice of Overdue (Invoice, tax, or other financial document), please make sure the notice has been verified and is valid.
+The levels of violations would be determined and appropriate disciplinary and administrative sanctions would be applied including (termination of account, suspension of service, blacklisted, etc. as applicable).
+Under federal anti-discrimination laws, All In One-Benin can refuse service to any person for any reason.

 What personal information do we collect from the people that visit our blog, website or app?